binaryage/firequery/index.md

 After that your XPI should be available in ``build/firequery-X.Y.xpi``.

-You should be able to install XPI file into Firefox: ``File -> Open File`` ... and browse for ``firequery-X.Y.xpi``.
+You should now be able to install the XPI file in Firefox: ``File -> Open File`` ... and browse for ``firequery-X.Y.xpi``.

 ### Security Note

 **<span style="color: #a00">This extension may be insecure!</span>**

 So please don't browse porn sites with this enabled.
-I still don't fully understand Firefox extension security model.
+I still don't fully understand the Firefox extension security model.
 The reality is that I'm interacting with naked HTML page from privileged code which may be insecure.

-Good solution is to have dedicated [Firefox profile](http://support.mozilla.com/en-US/kb/Profiles) for development and use it only for safe sites.
+A good solution is to have dedicated [Firefox profile](http://support.mozilla.com/en-US/kb/Profiles) for development and use it only for safe sites.

 ## FAQ